sageserpent-open/plutonium/README.md

 }
 ```

-Now for _`PackageHolder`_.
+#### Domain model: _`PackageHolder`_ ####
 This represents things such as warehouses and delivery vans, where package items are held.
 If you looked carefully at the previous `PackageItem`, you would have seen that once a package item is delivered, it is no longer considered to be held.
 This reflects the fact that from the point of view of the business selling the item, once it has been sold and delivered, there is no resposibility for tracking where it is - the packaging will hopefully be recycled and the contents will be the property of the customer, to be used / consumed / presented as a gift / sold on according to their whim. `PackageItem` does have a delivery address property though, which is handy if the item needs be picked up for return in case of refund.

 It too has `Identified` as a superclass and defines an id and invariant.